Firewood Stacking Methods

 There are many different ways to stack firewood properly.
 Each approach will have pros and cons with regard to stability, ease of use, and the ability for the wood to dry properly.
-Some of the various ways to stack wood include building a shed, stacking using some type of rack system, building a round woodpile known as a holz hausen, or using a more rectangular-shaped stack.
-Regardless of the kind of stacking used, it’s important that the wood is kept dry.
+Some of the various ways to stack wood include building a shed, stacking using some type of firewood rack system, building a round woodpile known as a holz hausen, or using a more rectangular-shaped stack.
+Regardless of the kind of stacking used, it's important that the wood is kept dry and that air can circulate.

 In the case of a rectangular or linear type stack, the key is to decide how the ends of the stack will be supported so they don't fall over.
 One way to support the ends of the woodpile is to buy a rack that has rigid ends to the row, thereby fully supporting the pile between two rigid rails.